 - Political Reform Act, California Government Code § 87100 et seq.;

 - California Government Code § 1090;

 - San Francisco Charter;

 - San Francisco Campaign and Governmental Conduct Code;

-- San Francisco Sunshine Ordinance; and
+- San Francisco Sunshine Ordinance;

-- Applicable Civil Service Rules.
+- Applicable Civil Service Rules;

+- Applicable codes of professional conduct, including, but not limited to:

+- o California Board of Behavioral Sciences;

+- Business and Professions Code of California;

+- Title 16, California Code of Regulations;

+- o California Health and Safety Code;

+- California Penal Code;

+- California Welfare and Institutions Code;

+- California Family Code;

+- California Corporations Code;

-Nothing in this Statement shall exempt any officer or employee from applicable provisions of law, or limit his or her liability for violations of law.
+Nothing in this Statement shall exempt any officer or employee from applicable provisions of law, or limit their liability for violations of law.
 Examples provided in this Statement are for illustration purposes only, and are not intended to limit application of this Statement.
 Nothing in this Statement shall interfere with the rights of employees under a collective bargaining agreement or Memorandum of Understanding applicable to that employee.

-Nothing in this Statement shall be construed to prohibit or discourage any City officer or employee from bringing to the City's and/or public's attention matters of actual or perceived malfeasance or misappropriation in the conduct of City business, or from filing a complaint alleging that a City officer or employee has engaged in improper governmental activity by violating local campaign finance, lobbying, conflicts of interest or governmental ethics laws, regulations or rules; violating the California Penal Code by misusing City resources; creating a specified and substantial danger to public health or safety by failing to perform duties required by the officer's or employee's City position; or abusing his or her City position to advance a private interest.
+Nothing in this Statement shall be construed to prohibit or discourage any City officer or employee from bringing to the City's and/or public's attention matters of actual or perceived malfeasance or misappropriation in the conduct of City business, or from filing a complaint alleging that a City officer or employee has engaged in improper governmental activity by violating local campaign finance, lobbying, conflicts of interest or governmental ethics laws, regulations or rules; violating the California Penal Code by misusing City resources; creating a specified and substantial danger to public health or safety by failing to perform duties required by the officer's or employee's City position; or abusing their City position to advance a private interest.

-No amendment to any Statement of Incompatible Activities shall become operative until the City and County has satisfied the meet and confer requirements of State law and the collective bargaining agreement.
+No amendment to any statement of incompatible activities shall become operative until the City has satisfied the meet and confer requirements of State law and the applicable collective bargaining agreements.